Lightning Crashes: In popular culture

-"Lightning Crashes" was used at the end of episode 3 of Strange Luck, "Last Chance" It was also used at the beginning of the season 4 finale of One Tree Hill.
+"Lightning Crashes" was used at the end of episode 3 of Strange Luck, "Last Chance".
+It was also used at the beginning of the season 4 finale of One Tree Hill, as well as the Yellowjackets (TV series) episode "Burial".
+It was featured in the 2017 film Kodachrome and is included as a track on its soundtrack album.
+The song is also sung by Noah Reid in the second season of Outer Range.